din/compose/README.md

 }
 ```

-Now it's possible to use  `checkingFirstName` and `checkingLastName` statuses to adjust our UI behaviour:
+Now it's possible to use the status to adjust our UI behaviour:

 ```swift
 // LogIn+View.swift